kekuanoo/course-in-a-box/modules/introduction/_posts/2000-01-04-learning-environment.md

 ## Subdomains

 Your subdomain is the URL for your project.
 For example: entering in  "englishpublishing" will assign you ***englishpublishing***.ds.lib.uw.edu.
-This cannot be changed once you have chosen your subdomain so choose it carefully.
+This cannot be changed once you have chosen your subdomain, so choose it carefully.

 **WARNING** Do not use “test” in the subdomain.
 Reclaim Hosting does not accept “test” as a subdomain and your account will need to be reset.